graphlab-fr/cosma.graphlab.fr/content/faq.en.md

 - Back in Cosma, configure the application for the `dir2` directory, then do the same as before: locate the `config.json` file in the support directory and copy it elsewhere, for example into a `dir2` subdirectory of the same `Cosma Configurations`.

 You can now switch to a specific directory by copying the corresponding `config.json` file to the support directory.
 Update the Cosma display by clicking on New Cosmoscope.

+## Do you plan to release the GUI version for Linux?

+We do not currently provide the GUI version for Linux but we hope to do so soon.
+Cosma is an Electron-based application, meaning it can be developed for several platforms simultaneously from a single code base.
+We recently got access to Linux machines to test Cosma on.
+If this is something you'd like to help us with, please get in touch!

+In the meantime, the command line version is available for all platforms.
+More information [here](/en/blog/cosma-cli-1-0/).

+## Do you have a roadmap?

+Yes!

+- Release the GUI version for Linux.
+- Allow users to manage multiple record directories.
+- Improve the keyword-based filtering feature.
+- Add different visualisation modes, starting with a “Reading mode” which would make cosmoscopes useable on small screens.

+## Is the app still being developed/maintained?

+Currently, we are in maintenance mode: we keep track of [issues](https://github.com/graphlab-fr/cosma/issues) and release fixes; the development of new features is on hold.
+This is because Arthur is busy writing his PhD dissertation and Guillaume has professional engagements which take priority over Cosma.
+This section will be updated when we get back to active development.